PatrickChristoph/airbnb_insights_australia/docs/index.md

 better ways to build a rating model.
 Moreover we have to consider that there is plenty of more data (e.g. visits, time-on-site, conversion rate, user rating behavior etc.) that is not publicly available.
-So if we would have access to internal data of Airbnb, it would also improve the precision of the model.
+So if we would have access to internal data of Airbnb, it would possibly improve the precision of the model.

 If you are interested in the data and code I used, feel free to explore my repository on GitHub: https://github.com/PatrickChristoph/airbnb_insights_australia/